Sean Hannity ‘Basically Has A Desk’ At The White House, Says James Poniewozik

 “He basically has a desk in the place,” Poniewozik quotes an unnamed Trump adviser.

-Poniewozik also claims that Trump ordered the release of classified information on Robert Mueller’s Russia investigation at the request of Loud Dobbs, Jeanine Pirro, and Hannity.
+Poniewozik also claims that Trump ordered the release of classified information on Robert Mueller’s Russia investigation at the request of Lou Dobbs, Jeanine Pirro, and Hannity.

-“It was real that TV personalities — who cast his world in terms of exciting victories and wicked antagonists — were more persuasive to Trump than his own staff,” he writes before claiming that Tucker Carlon has also been an influence on Trump.
+“It was real that TV personalities — who cast his world in terms of exciting victories and wicked antagonists — were more persuasive to Trump than his own staff,” he writes before claiming that Tucker Carlson has also been an influence on Trump.

 Poniewozik highlighted Trump’s decision to push the conspiracy theory that white South African farmers are being targeted and killed, which was pushed by Carlson on Fox News.